 ( 5-month free trial available only to university students with valid registration.)

 Note: This release is not compatible with earlier Enerwin versions.
-Use with Windows 10 (preferred.)
+Use Windows 10 (preferred.)

 2. Version EC energy compliance (11 MB) -- No expiration multi-seat license.
 (Free).

-Based mostly on ASHRAE Standard 90.1-2007, but allows for ignoring the energy standards.
+Based mostly on ASHRAE Standard 90.1-2007, essentially ignoring current energy standards.